Here is a quick overview of where this article is about.

 Often you see CRO being part of the (online) marketing team until it grows its own team.
 UX is part of the product team.
-This is again a difference between UX and CRO what you consider before choosing to move one way or another.
+This is again a difference between UX and CRO, what you consider before choosing to move one way or another.

-Since CRO is result/KPI driven and can have a direct impact on the business goals it’s part of the marketing team.
+Since CRO is result/KPI driven and can have a direct impact on the business goals, it’s part of the marketing team.

 UX is driven to optimize the product as well as possible.
 Scrum is about making products that are valuable to end-users.
-The Scrum team doesn’t build features nobody is going to use.
+The Scrum team doesn’t build features anybody is going to use.
 The Scrum team evaluates their work daily and improve daily.

 CRO & UX have similar skills.
 But they also require a very different set of skills that are key to perform in these positions.

-Both of them are incredibly interesting if you are in any way helping a website to be more effective online, and both generally require original research and testing, and that is why the practitioners of these disciplines can become incrementally more effective outside of individual tests in the other websites they design.
+Both of them are incredibly interesting if you are in any way helping a website to be more effective online, and both generally require original research and testing, and that is why the practitioners of these disciplines can become incrementally more effective outside individual tests in the other websites they design.

 Studying and implementing tests around these disciplines helps provide a system for becoming a better web designer, not just in aesthetic preferences, but in an objective way.
 Not ‘I feel‘ this design decision will be more effective, but this design decision is more effective according to the numbers.

-If you’ve enjoyed this article about the difference between UX and CRO feel free to share it with like-minded people or just to explain to your managers/boss what the difference between UX and CRO is.
+If you’ve enjoyed this article about the difference between UX and CRO, feel free to share it with like-minded people or just to explain to your managers/boss what the difference between UX and CRO is.